o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 	```

  - Edit the above for your local lib path: e:\\dev\\libs\\dwt)
- - Note the required space before the dash in lines 7 and 8 below: " -L+e..."
+ - Note the required space before the dash in lines 7 and 8 above: " -L+e..."

 1. Enter the D code for a simple "Hellow World" window using DWT
  - In the `hello-dwt` project: